 Click Finish Updating Sample Type

-Barcodes are 9+ digit text strings with leading zeros ending in an incrementing integer value.
-Ex: 000000001, 000000002, etc. When more than a billion samples are defined, the barcode will continue to increment to 10 digits without leading zeros.
+UniqueID generated barcodes are 9+ digit text strings with leading zeros ending in an incrementing integer value.
+Ex: 000000001, 000000002, etc. Generated barcodes are unique across the server, i.e. if you use UniqueID barcodes for several different Sample Types or in different containers, every sample in the system will have a unique barcode.
+When more than a billion samples are defined, the barcode will continue to increment to 10 digits without leading zeros.

 Search by Barcode

-to search or filter a grid of samples, or use the global search bar in the header throughout the application.
+to search or filter a grid of samples, or use the global search bar in the header throughout LabKey Server.

 To more easily find samples by barcode value in the LabKey Biologics and Sample Manager applications, you can use the Find Samples by Barcode